List of Western United FC players

 Western United Football Club, an association football club based in Truganina, Victoria, was founded in 2018 as Western Melbourne.

-Connor Pain holds the record for the greatest number of appearances for Western United.
-Between 2019 and the present day, the Australian forward played 101 times for the club.
+Tomoki Imai holds the record for the greatest number of appearances for Western United.
+Between 2020 and the 2024, the Japanese defender played 110 times for the club.
 The club's goalscoring record is held by Besart Berisha, who scored 26 goals in all competitions between 2019 and 2021.